-PURPOSE: Public Hearing - no Council votes required
+PURPOSE: Introduction - no Council votes required

-Bill 40-21, Individual Water Supply and Sewage Disposal Systems - Amendments, sponsored by Council President at the Request of County Executive, was introduced on November 2, 2021.
-A Transportation and Environment Committee Worksession will be scheduled at a later date.
+Bill 40-21, Individual Water Supply and Sewage Disposal Systems - Amendments, sponsored by Council President at the Request of County Executive, is scheduled to be introduced on November 2, 2021.
+A public hearing will be scheduled at a later date.